lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 ### 1.2.1 Invariant Variables

-+ **Number of cookies**: this metric should not be affected by the experiment we run, since the experiment will be running between Free trail stage and Enrollment stage, therefore we should keep the variables before the enrollment satge as the same as possible for controal and experiment group.
++ **Number of cookies**: this metric should not be affected by the experiment we run, since the experiment will be running between Free trial stage and Enrollment stage, therefore we should keep the variables before the enrollment stage as the same as possible for control and experiment group.
 + **Number of clicks**: this metric also should not be affected by the experiment, the reason is the same.
 + **Click-through-probability**: this metric also should not be affected by the experiment, the reason is the same.

 ### 1.2.2 Evaluation metrics

-+ **Gross conversion**: this metric can be affected since the students in the experiment group will be asked about how much time they can devote in this course, if the answer is less than 5 hours, they will be suggested learning from free material rather than starting this free trail, as a result, the enrollment page will not be shown and the nominator of this metric will be affected.
++ **Gross conversion**: this metric can be affected since the students in the experiment group will be asked about how much time they can devote in this course, if the answer is less than 5 hours, they will be suggested learning from free material rather than starting this free trial, as a result, the enrollment page will not be shown and the nominator of this metric will be affected.
-+ **Retention**: this metric can also be affected because of the same reason mentioned above, to be specific, both the numerator and denominator should have difference between control group and experiment gtoup.
++ **Retention**: this metric can also be affected because of the same reason mentioned above, to be specific, both the numerator and denominator should have difference between the control group and experiment group.
-+ **Net conversion**: this metric can also be affected because of the same reason mentioned above, to be specific, the numerator will be afftected in the experiment group.
++ **Net conversion**: this metric can also be affected because of the same reason mentioned above, to be specific, the numerator will be affected in the experiment group.

 To summarize, the goals of this experiment are: